Skip to Main Content

 Recommended Databases

-7. Military Drones
+7. AI Military Drone Swarms

 Swarm drones use machine and artificial intelligence to coordinate multiple UAVs into a single networked system for communication, reconnaissance, and attacking targets.
 This concept involves deploying numerous UAVs equipped with sensors, weapons, and communication tools to gather data, create a detailed battle picture, and relay information to multiple users in real-time.